Security of Your Personal Information

 You can prevent and detect spyware by:

-(portions of the information provided on spyware was taken from FDIC Institutional Letter FIL-66-2005)
+• Portions of the information provided on spyware was taken from FDIC Institution Letter FIL-66-2005